egilhagen/JDBC/README.md

 `CustomerSpenderRepository:` Provides methods for querying customers based on their spending behavior.

 `CustomerRepositoryImpl:` A generic implementation of the CustomerRepository interface that includes basic CRUD operations.
-It inherits from CRUDRepositoryImpl and can be extended with additional methods.
-By using the repository pattern, you can separate the data access logic from the rest of your application's business logic.
-This makes your code more maintainable and easier to test.
-It also allows you to encapsulate complex database operations behind simple and consistent methods.

-### Functionality
+### Functional requirements
-The following functionalities are required for the Chinook database:
+The following functionalities were required for the Chinook database:

 1. Read all customers.
 2. Read a specific customer by ID.